isabella232/mobile-services.sv-SE/help/windows-appstore/metrics.md

 * **Dagar sedan senaste användning**

-   Antal dagar sedan senaste användning.
+   Number of days since the last use.

    * Kontextdata för analyser/Mål: `a.DaysSinceLastUse`
    * Audience Manager: `c_a_DaysSinceLastUse`

 * **Timme på dagen**

    Mäter timmen då appen startades.
-Det här måttet använder det numeriska 24-timmarsformatet och används för tidsdelning för att bestämma den maximala användningstiden.
+This metric uses the 24-hour numerical format and is used for time parting to determine peak usage times.

-   * Kontextdata för analyser/Mål: `a.HourOfDay`
+   * Analytics context data/Target: `a.HourOfDay`
    * Audience Manager: `c_a_HourOfDay`

-* **Veckodag**
+* **Day of Week**

-   Antal dagar i veckan då appen startades.
+   Number of the day in a week when the app was launched.

    * Kontextdata för analyser/Mål: `a.DayOfWeek`
    * Audience Manager: `c_a_DayOfWeek`